Do you find yourself dreading what is supposed to be a relaxing walk with your dog?

 Do you have an older dog who you would like to keep healthy and comfortable?

-We can help!
 The Tellington TTouch Method is a unique approach to animal training and care developed by internationally known trainer, teacher, and author, Linda Tellington-Jones.
 Based on understanding and respect for our animal friends, this gentle method promotes well-being and adaptive behaviour through an integrated approach that helps to reduce stress and build confidence.
-TTouch is more than a form of bodywork, it is an entire way of training, handling, and understanding animals in a positive, non-threatening way.

 This method is comprised of several different components.
 This method is comprised of several different components.
 Philosophy, Observation, Bodywork, Leashwork, and Equipment.